 Once you have your tiny terrarium, this is how you’ll need to care for it; closed terrariums generally prefer the following conditions:

 - Mid-high indirect light.
 This means a sunny room but no direct sunlight onto the terrarium.

 - High humidity.
-This should be achieved simply with an initial light watering and / or misting, and then with a closed lid your terrarium will self-regulate its water supply.
+This should be achieved simply with an initial light misting, and then with a closed lid, your terrarium will self-regulate its water supply.

 Now it’s Your Turn!